 - An underlying effort at achieving the new, original, and visionary.

 - Themes of natural romantic phenomena, such as caves, mountains, lightning, crystal and rock formations.

 - Conception of architecture as a work of art.
 Expressionist architecture is an extension of the artist themselves, and because people are complex, the DNA of an expressionist building is rich with complexity and nuance.

 Some examples of Expressionist buildings include the Guggenheim Museum in Bilbao, Santiago Calatrava’s Auditorio de Tenerife in the Canary Islands, the Sydney Opera House and Eero Saarinen’s TWA Flight Center at John F. Kennedy International airport.

 Metropole Architects was founded in 1997 by Nigel Tarboton.
-Tyrone Reardon joined the office in 2002, and became a partner in 2004.
+Tyrone Reardon joined the office in 2002, and became a partner in 2004. in 2021 Tyrone became the principal architect of the firm.
 Our offices are located in Durban, KwaZulu Natal, South Africa.

 271 Problem Mkhize Road,